Jaben/Ninject.Extensions.Glimpse/Readme.md

 	var kernel = new StandardKernel(KernelOptions, new GeneralModule(), new Ninject.Extensions.Glimpse.GetNinjectInstanceForGlimpseModule());

-Althought, that kind of defeats the purpose of loose design. ;)
+...but, that kind of defeats the purpose of loose design. ;)